Ranked #127 car in the UK · Hatchback · 4,063 units sold last year

 Forecourt score

-The Skoda Scala holds its value well and is cheaper to run than most.
-Its MOT-based reliability is excellent, 87 out of 100, ahead of 91% of the cars we track.
-On three-year value retention it ranks better than 82% of models.
+The Skoda Scala holds its value about averagely and is cheaper to run than most.
+Its MOT-based reliability is good — an MOT score of 78/100, ahead of 81% of the cars we track.
+On three-year value retention it ranks better than 54% of models.

 Pick your version